Ansett Australia: Ansett Mark II and Tesna

-In November 2001, Ansett creditors voted to allow the Tesna consortium, led by Melbourne businessmen Solomon Lew and Lindsay Fox, to purchase Ansett's mainline assets.
+On 8 November 2001 the administrators agreed to sell Ansett's mainline assets to the Tesna consortium, led by Melbourne businessmen Solomon Lew and Lindsay Fox, in a transaction valued at more than A$1.1 billion; a committee of creditors endorsed the proposal on 15 November, and a meeting of creditors approved the sale on 29 January 2002.
 The plan involved creating a whole "new" Ansett out of the ashes of the old, but the trademark font and "Star Mark" logo reinstated.
 It would be a full-service, two-class, single fleet-type domestic airline.
 It included very reduced staff numbers and an all new Airbus A320 fleet.
 The new Ansett would operate out of the old Ansett terminals, and temporarily lease the former Ansett's A320 fleet until newer replacements arrived.
 Loyalty products such as the Golden Wing Club and Global Rewards frequent-flyer program would be relaunched.

-Those members of Golden Wing Club at the time of the collapse would have their memberships reinstated for a six-month period if they used the new Ansett.
-A new CEO was sourced and hired, and began to put together a new management team.
+Golden Wing Club memberships held at the time of the collapse would be restored and extended by six months at no charge.
+Tesna appointed James Hogan, formerly chief operating officer of BMI British Midland, as chief executive and made other senior appointments.
 A new head office was planned, and Airbus showcased a new A320 to the consortium.
 A new catering company was selected, with new Business and Economy Class in-flight meals trialed on passengers on select Mark II services in readiness for the new operation.

-The agreement with Ansett's administrators, although well-advanced, collapsed in late February 2002.
-Without any prior warning, the administrators announced on 27 February that Fox and Lew had withdrawn their bid, citing "[i]nability to complete the transaction on legal advice".
-At a press conference the same day, Fox and Lew announced that they had received no financial support from the government for their bid, and were therefore withdrawing.
+Tesna, the administrators and the unions sought government assistance for the revived airline, which Qantas opposed.
+Dixon urged the government to reject their request that its A$195 million loan for employee entitlements be converted into a grant, saying that it would be "completely unacceptable to tax Qantas and Virgin passengers in order to subsidise the ongoing operations of Ansett", and warned Qantas staff that the airline would move work offshore if a revived Ansett secured more favourable deals with unions and governments.
+The government refused to convert the loan and said that it would not provide support that skewed the market in Tesna's favour, although it agreed to some regulatory measures; Qantas told the government that it was prepared to enter into a code of conduct.